Loyola University Chicago

 Jesuit Libraries Project

-Directed by Assistant Professor of History Kyle Roberts, PhD, the goal of this project is to virtually recreate the first library catalog (1875) of St. Ignatius College.
+Directed by former Assistant Professor of History Kyle Roberts, PhD, the goal of this project was to virtually recreate the first library catalog (1875) of St. Ignatius College.
 During the 2012–2013 academic year undergraduates worked on digitizing the catalog, researching the history of the St. Ignatius/Loyola University library, and tracking down surviving volumes from the catalog in Special Collections, the general library stacks, and library storage.
+Work continues on transferring the St. Ignatius College Library books to Loyola's Special Collections.